 Months of entry

 This unique MA programme is based in a university but run by leading film practitioners, ensuring that you not only receive the highest-quality practice-based learning, but you do so in a university research environment where you learn to understand the world we live in.
 You have your own camera equipment throughout and we provide three dedicated Mac Editing suites and one PC suite (for the VR studio) for this degree.

-This MA will allow you to benefit from UCL\'s unique position in the heart of London, and from the many activities in film within UCL Anthropology.
-The programme is unique in using professional film-makers to teach within a truly pan-disciplinary university research environment.
-It provides outstanding access to camera and editing facilities.
+This MA will allow you to benefit from UCL\'s unique position in the heart of London at the centre of the UK creative industries.
+The programme uniquely uses professional film-makers to teach within a truly pan-disciplinary university research environment.
+For a full list of the mentors please visit the Anthropology web page.

-UCL now houses London\'s Global Documentary Film Festival, Open City Docs Fest, created by Professor Michael Stewart.
-You can participate in the curation and delivery of this festival; gain experience in the delivery of a major public arts event; and benefit from established partnerships with world-famous institutions such as the the Science Museum and the British Film Institute.
+UCL now houses London\'s global Documentary Film Festival, Open City Documentary Festival.
+You can participate in the curation and delivery of this festival; gain experience in the delivery of a major public arts event.
+The festival provides a unique opportunity to engage with the global creative non-fiction industry.